 Good lord, Pumpkins.
 Sears Travel - say it ain't over!
 That name used to be somebody.
 That contract meant something.
 Volume was yours.
 Size mattered.

 For decades, Sears was synonymous with moving the needle.
 And training tomorrow's players.
 And windswept conferences where the red rug was bared for all in full curtain-matching glory.
-They were a right of passage many remember and some prefer to forget.
+They were a rite of passage many remember and some prefer to forget.

 This was not just some fly-by-retail synthetic shoe dumping discount store, dahrlings.
 You had a card.
 You shopped.
 You bought.
 Travel.
 Fridges.
 Passport pictures.
 This was middle Canada, people!
 And we bowed before it.

 As news began filtering last week that the fairy tale was coming to an end, did anyone weep?
 The TravelBrands' licensing deal was over.
 We all knew it was only a matter of time...